ng-Classic/ng-classic/aio/content/guide/migration-legacy-message-id.md

 ## Why this migration is necessary

-The Angular Classictranslation system works by matching a message ID to a translated message in a different language.
+The Angular Classic translation system works by matching a message ID to a translated message in a different language.
 One option for creating these IDs is to have the translation system generate them for you.
 Previously, the format for these IDs are not stable when there are insignificant changes, such as to whitespace.
 The new format is much more robust.